32 Different Types of Moths in Minnesota

 19. Biden Borer Moth

 The Biden’s Borer Moth (Epiblema otiosana) is a moth found in North America.
-The larvae feed on various hardwood trees, including birches, aspens, and willows.
+The larvae feed on hardwood trees, including birches, aspens, and willows.
 Adult types of moths in Minnesota are small to medium-sized, with wingspans ranging from 1-2 inches across.

 Bidens Borer types of moths in Minnesota lay their eggs in clusters on the underside of leaves by mid to late summer, causing leaves to appear glossy or sticky.
 Once hatched, larvae begin to tunnel into the leaf tissue, eventually creating a hole in the center of each leaf.
 This damages the host plant and can cause defoliation over larger areas if numbers increase dramatically.